Felony Reduction Criminal Lawyer

 Felony Reduction in San Diego

 In California, a wobbler is a criminal offense that the prosecution has the choice to charge as either a misdemeanor or a felony.
 Felony convictions have serious consequences that will impact every aspect of your life, even after you serve your sentence.
 A convicted felon will lose the right to own a firearm, to vote, to serve on a jury, may have a professional license revoked, and when applying for a job will have to disclose the felony conviction to any potential employer.
 Living with a felony conviction constantly hanging over your head is no life at all.
 If the offense you committed was a wobbler and you were convicted of a felony, with the right legal representation, you may be able to avoid these consequences and reduce your conviction to a misdemeanor.
-At Monder Law Group, we are well versed in the complexities of wobbler offenses and have vast experience obtaining felony reductions at preliminary hearings, sentencing, upon early termination of probation, and prior to expungements.
+At Monder Law Group, led by an accomplished criminal defense lawyer Vik Monder, we are well versed in the complexities of wobbler offenses and have vast experience obtaining felony reductions at preliminary hearings, sentencing, upon early termination of probation, and prior to expungements.
 Take this opportunity to have your rights restored by giving us a call today at (619)405-0063 so we may discuss what relief options are available to you.

 Understanding Penal Code Section 17(b)